 Excellence in Science and Industry Collaboration Award

-Team members from either the private, public or not-for-profit sectors are eligible to nominate.
+Team members from either the private, public, or not-for-profit sectors are eligible across academia, industry, and government to nominate.

-The partnership should endeavour to include, but is not limited to, government, industry or other relevant organisations.
+The partnership should endeavour to include, but is not limited to, academia, government, industry, or other relevant organisations.

 Outline a summary of the collaborative project that resulted in this effective partnership between industry and research to drive innovation, describing specifically: